 - You will not be our client and we will not act for you until we have an agreement with you.

 - Unless we are already helping you with your legal matter, any information that you send to us will not be considered confidential.
 Even if we have helped you about other legal matters before, you should not send confidential information to us about new legal matters until we have agreed to advise you.

-- HALCO follows the Law Society of Upper Canada rules regarding lawyer/client confidentiality.
+- HALCO follows the client confidentiality rules of the Law Society of Ontario.

 - We suggest that you contact us by phone or drop in during our intake hours.

 Our HALCO information pamphlet is available in print and on-line.
 Almost everything that you might want to know about HALCO is in one pamphlet.
 You can view our HALCO information pamphlet or you can contact us if you would like to request print copies.

 For information about accessibility, transit and parking please see our Accessibility Information HALCO Accessibility Information page, our HALCO Accessibility, Transit and Parking Information document in pdf document format and word document format, or contact us.

 First Nations Acknowledgment

 HALCO acknowledges the Mississaugas of the New Credit First Nations, the Haudenosaunee, the Huron-Wendat, Inuit and Métis relatives, who have been here for thousands of years, for hosting us today and every day.